-The University of Notre Dame Center for Nano Science and Technology was formally established in 1999 under the leadership of electrical engineering professor Gerry Iafrate.
+Notre Dame Nanoscience and Technology (NDnano) was formally established in 1999 under the leadership of electrical engineering professor Gerry Iafrate.
 The reputation of Notre Dame in those years was built on the pioneering invention of quantum-dot cellular automata (QCA) by electrical engineering professors Craig Lent and Wolfgang Porod.
 QCA is a device/circuit approach for minimizing energy in computing.
 Experimental demonstrations by electrical engineering professors Gary Bernstein and Greg Snider proved the concept, and in the early years of NDnano the search for molecular and magnetic embodiments of QCA was initiated.
 The center started with faculty from the departments of chemistry and biochemistry, computer science and engineering, electrical engineering, and physics.
 On the departure of Professor Iafrate to NC State in 2001, Professor Wolfgang Porod became the director of NDnano.

 Center growth spikes in 2008

 A first major win for the center came in March of 2008 when the Semiconductor Research Corporation (SRC), under a program called the Nanoelectronics Research Initiative, selected Notre Dame to lead a multi-university team with the center that became known as the Midwest Institute for Nanoelectronics Discovery (MIND).
 This was approximately $20 million in funding over five years.
 MIND, led by electrical engineering professor Alan Seabaugh, was highlighted by early demonstrations of III-V tunnel field-effect transistors and magnetic QCAs for applications in low-power computing.